 Loans: Housing and Shelter

-$6 million participation in a $28 million construction loan with Capital Impact Partners as the lead lender and LISC as a participating lender (December 2023)
+$2.75 million participation in a $5.5 million acquisition loan with Leviticus Fund as the lead lender (September 2024)

 Hanini Group invests in urban communities by focusing on conscious design, sustainable construction, and equitable urban revitalization.
 The organization was co-founded by Samer and Thafer Hanini, first-generation Jordanian Americans who were born and raised in Jersey City and Newark, New Jersey.
 For the past 19 years, Hanini Group has restored historic buildings across Newark and New Jersey, offering development, construction, architectural design, and property management services.